How We Teach and the "WSM Difference"

 The real purpose of studying and mastering an instrument is citizenship in the world of music – discovering a personal response to the music, and the voice and the confidence to share it freely with others.

 This is by far the greatest gift of music study!
-Developing these qualities over time has a positive impact on every area of the student’s life, and is the source of true self-esteem.
+Developing these qualities gradually over time has a positive impact on every area of the student’s life, and is the source of true self-esteem.

 - Instrument lessons are not just about learning to play the instrument

 Through studying an instrument you will discover the beauty of music, an avenue for self-expression, the joy of mastering unfamiliar skills, new social opportunities - and the excitement of seeing your world expand in many different ways.

 Come and find out for yourself at Wayland School of Music!
 Contact us to arrange a “try-out” lesson.